• Skip to main content

 1. Classic Ranch Salad Dressing

-Classic Ranch: whisk ⅓ cup buttermilk, ⅓ cup mayonnaise, 2 tablespoons each chopped parsley and chives, 1 teaspoon dried dill weed, ¼ teaspoon each kosher salt, black pepper, and garlic powder.
-(You can sub 1 tablespoon each of dried parsley and chives for the fresh) Once you start making homemade ranch, you’ll never go back to the store-bought stuff again.
-SO GOOD!
-This is perfect for cob salads, to dip fries in, over chicken salads, and most any other salads with romaine and other leaf lettuces as the base.
+• Whisk 1/3 cup buttermilk, 1/3 cup mayonnaise, 2 tablespoons each chopped parsley and chives, 1 teaspoon dried dill weed, 1/4 teaspoon each kosher salt, black pepper, and garlic powder.
+(You can sub 1 tablespoon each of dried parsley and chives for the fresh)

 2. Homemade Creamy Italian Salad Dressing